VISITING THE GOLDEN TEMPLE IN AMRITSAR

 Moreover, this can be agonizing if you’re not mentally prepared.
-Sindhya almost passed out from standing in the heat!
-If you can survive the wait, you’ll step foot into what has to be one of the most unique interiors of the world.
+If you can survive the wait, you’ll step foot into what has to be one of the most unique interiors in the world.
 It’s like walking into a painting.
-The patterns and details inside are so ornate and surreal!

-Unfortunately, no photos inside, so you’ll just have to go and see it for yourself.
-Once you get in you can finally relax a little bit, nobody is rushing you to leave when you get upstairs.
+Unfortunately, no photos are allowed inside, so you’ll just have to go and see it for yourself.
+Once you get in you can finally relax a little bit and soak it all in, nobody is rushing you to leave when you get upstairs.

 We went to the temple complex three times during our visit to Punjab.
 We’re not religious people, but the Golden Temple is an institution that practices what it preaches.
 It shows the world what religion can offer if used charitably.